 Most nurses look for a battery-powered cart that can handle operating for their entire 12-hour shift.
 They want assurance there is nothing to worry about, and that they don’t have to stop working in the middle of their shift just to charge their computer cart.

 Additionally, nurses and providers aim to have accurate knowledge of their station’s battery life and know when it is running low or needs to be charged.
-State-of-charge indicators, like the one integrated into the handle of the Altus cart, are becoming more popular as they can detect when the battery is running low and can alert providers to the estimated time the battery will last.
+State-of-charge indicators are becoming more popular as they can detect when the battery is running low and can alert providers to the estimated time the battery will last.
 Many include software that shows the overall working condition of the battery, which could indicate when it is time to replace it.

 Nurses want built-in scanner capability.